Recommended Resources

 Does sexual selection explain how features like the peacock's tail developed?

-Does it take long periods of time for natural selection to occur?
+Does it take a long time for adaptation to occur?

 - Brisk Biters—fast changes in mosquitoes astonish evolutionists, delight creationists